k2view-academy/K2View-Academy/articles/26_fabric_security/13_user_IAM_configuration.md

 ## server_authenticator Configuration

-`server_authenticator` property defines which authenticator to be used.
-In case SAML is not in use it is relevant also for the web access.
+The `server_authenticator` property defines which authenticator should be used.
+In case SAML is not in use, it is relevant also for the web access.

-There are 4 authenticators that come as part of the Fabric platform, and are considered as reserved names: "fabric", "block_all", "ldap", "asldap", as following:
+There are 4 authenticators that come as part of the Fabric platform and that are considered as reserved names: "fabric", "block_all", "ldap", "asldap", as following:

 - **cassandra**, when using Fabric local Cassandra as [Fabric System DB](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md), make sure the following 2 parameters are configured correctly in Cassandra.yaml, CASSANDRA_AUTHENTICATOR and CASSANDRA_AUTHORIZE.
 - **fabric**, when using Fabric as the authenticator.
 No further settings are required for it.